hanzoai/zen/LLM.md

 - Creates representations from the last layer using carefully crafted prompts
 - Guides the router to direct tokens to the most appropriate experts
-- Balances DeepSeek-V3's code expertise with Qwen3's mathematical reasoning
+- Balances Zen's code expertise with Qwen3's mathematical reasoning

 #### Tokenizer Unification